Stringboom/harvest/README.md

 5. Select the "wordpress" database.

-6. Click on "Import" and import the `wordpress.sql` file provided in the root folder.
+6. Click on "Import" and import the `wordpress.sql` file provided in the root folder of the project.

 ### WordPress Admin Credentials